TioNovriadiPutra/pharmacin-api/README.md

 4. Contact

 ## Getting Started
-Pharmacin API is and API that develop using NodeJS with AdonisJS as the framework.
-AdonisJS in a NodeJS framework that's use Typescript as its languange.
+Pharmacin API is an API that develop using NodeJS with AdonisJS as the framework.
+AdonisJS is a NodeJS framework that's use Typescript as its languange.
 The API is also connected to a MySQL database using XAMPP.
 Before you can run the application, you need to install a couple of softwares so that the application can run perfectly.

 ### Prerequisites
 - Node >= 16.14.0
-- XAMPP (for windows)
+- XAMPP (for Windows)
 - MAMP (for MacOS)

 ### Installation